 Can I mix AHAs like lactic and glycolic acid with ascorbyl glucoside?

 If your skin isn't sensitive and can tolerate AHAs, you can use both ingredients together.
-Typically, you should use ascorbyl glucoside or products containing it in the morning, and then your AHAs at night for the best results.
+Try using ascorbyl glucoside or products containing it in the morning, and then your AHAs at night for the best results.

 Telang PS.
 Vitamin C in dermatology.
 Indian Dermatol Online J. 2013;4(2):143-146. doi:10.4103/2229-5178.110593